 How is OSINT collected?

-OSINT investigations are intended to answer a question about a target.
-Based on this question, the investigators will use OSINT sources to uncover information and paint a picture of that target.
-With OSINT, an analyst can profile their target to understand their characteristics, and narrow the search to identify vulnerabilities, all without actively engaging the target.
+Information gathering investigations are intended to answer a question about a target.
+Based on this question, the investigators will use open sources to uncover information and paint a picture of that target.
+With this information, an analyst can profile their target to understand their characteristics, and narrow the search to identify vulnerabilities, all without actively engaging the target.
 An attacker can then use this intelligence to plan an attack.

-The internet contains a huge amount of legally collectible OSINT which can be accessed via search engines and targeted searches of databases and other sources.
-In order to make searching more effective, OSINT tools have been developed to support OSINT searches and protect anonymity.
+The internet contains a huge amount of legally collectible open source intelligence which can be accessed via search engines and targeted searches of databases and other sources.
+In order to make searching more effective, specialised tools have been developed to support intelligence searches and protect anonymity.

 Understanding your digital footprint

-OSINT is everywhere, and it is unavoidable that some intelligence will be available about you from publicly available sources.
+Intelligence is everywhere, and it is unavoidable that some information will be available about you from publicly available sources.
 As a company, you will want to ensure that you are on top of your digital footprint at all times.

 Prevention is key, and ensuring that you expose as little information about your company as possible is a great way to start.
 Ensure that employees at all levels are given full internet security training to reduce exposure to both themselves and your company.

-Not all OSINT can be avoided however, and that is why you should aim to take a proactive approach towards understanding your OSINT footprint, and develop ways to respond to attacks which may come out from OSINT.
-A full OSINT assessment will enable you to identify weak spots and create security plans.
-As OSINT is continually updated, regular intelligence assessments allow you to understand your exposure and vulnerabilities, reduce your footprint, remove harmful and unwanted information, and react in real-time to attacks and breaches.
+Not all OSINT can be avoided however, and that is why you should aim to take a proactive approach towards understanding your footprint, and develop ways to respond to attacks which may come out from that information.
+A full assessment will enable you to identify weak spots and create security plans.
+As open source intelligence is continually created and updated, regular intelligence assessments allow you to understand your exposure and vulnerabilities, reduce your footprint, remove harmful and unwanted information, and react in real-time to attacks and breaches.